liamlyle/FME_Tutorial/Learning/Week1/README.md

    - Make it a Shapefile
    - Write out to a location.
    - We've now completed a whole FME workflow!!!
+15. Want to do more?
+   - In this section I'll be listing how to create different lines from our wellbore.
+   - We want these 3 different lines:
+      - Vertical
+      - Kickoff
+      - Horizontal
+   - I'll be explaining how to do this live!
+So pay attention!!
 >
 >
 >